Elysian Valley, Los Angeles: Demographics

 The median yearly household income in 2008 dollars was $49,013, about the same as the rest of Los Angeles.
 The average household size of 3.4 people was high for the city of Los Angeles.
-Renters occupied 52.2% of the housing stock, and house- or apartment owners 47.8%.
+Renters occupied 52.2% of the housing stock, and house- or apartment-owners 47.8%.

 Seventeen percent of the neighborhood residents aged 25 and older had earned a four-year degree by 2000, an average figure for the city.

 Education

-Los Angeles Unified School District has one school within Elysian Valley:
+Los Angeles Unified School District has two schools in Elysian Valley: